AlexRajya/Outlining-Tool/README.md

 Application engineering coursework

 # Running Application
-To run clone repo then "node server.js"
+To run clone repo, change directory to CW then "npm install" and finally "npm start".